 You can eat all the macronutrients you want, fats, carbs and proteins.
 Just so long as you are hitting your daily or weekly calorie expenditure goals.

 In fact, there is an argument for some insulin spike if you are bodybuilding as insulin protects muscles from wastage.

 Insulin actually promotes muscle growth and development.
 Bodybuilders have to have a ‘bulking’ and ‘cutting’ phases with carbs and fats anyway which is a whole different topic altogether.

 This issue of carbs and fats combination only matters if you are in calorie surplus.
 If your energy intake matches your energy expenditure, the macronutrient composition matters not.

 Fat will not be stored without excess calorie intake.
-In the same vein, excess fats or excess carbs will be stored as fat independent of insulin levels…even zero insulin level.
+In the same vein, excess fats or excess carbs will be stored as fat.
+Independent of insulin levels…even with zero insulin level.